- How do you choose camp counselors? What sort of training do they complete?

 6. How do swim lessons work?

 Swimming is a vital part of every J Camp experience!
-All campers in Barney Goodman and Sports Camp who are entering 1st-4th grade will receive swimming lessons from Red Cross Certified Water Safety Instructors.
-1st & 2nd graders, receive lessons four mornings a week and 3rd & 4th graders, two mornings a week, weather permitting.
+All Campers in Barney Goodman and Sports Camp who are entering 1st through 4th grade will receive swimming lessons from Red Cross Certified Water Safety Instructors.
+First and second graders receive lessons four mornings a week and third and fourth graders swim two mornings a week, weather permitting.

 Instructors test for swim abilities at the first lesson each week, and campers are then sorted according to Red Cross swim level.
 Swim groups are 8 - 10 campers per Instructor and lessons last 25 minutes.
 One counselor sits by each swim group to assist in and out of the water as needed.
 When there is swim progress, parents receive a report of their camper’s swim progress.

 All J Camps are open to boys and girls equally!
-Sports Camp is for campers who enjoy lots of different sports activities!
+Sports Camp is for Campers who enjoy lots of different sports activities!
 At times, boys and girls will work separately on skills.
-Boys and girls in Sports Camp are having a blast!
-Caring and well-trained counselors are careful to make sure all campers feel welcome.
+Caring and well-trained counselors are careful to make sure all Campers feel welcome.

 8. I am not sure what Camp is best for my child?